 I have joined the team in December 2021.
 I am supporting Wojciech and his team.

 Harrison Wang is an MEng student working with Adriana Schulz on developing optimization techniques for understanding and navigating performance tradeoffs.

 Helena Wang (MIT)

-Hui Qiao is visiting the MIT Computational Fabrication Group for one year starting at the end of November 2015.
-He will be helping us with our QCRI projects/collaboration.
+Hui Qiao was a visiting in the Computational Design and Fabrication Group for one year starting at the end of November 2015.
+He worked with our QCRI projects/collaboration.

 James Minor joined the CDFG group in late fall of 2015.
 He received his BASc in Engineering Physics from the University of Toronto in 2015.
 He is interested in 3D printing electronics.

 Javier Ramos is a research engineer in the group.
 He received his B.S. in Mechanical Engineering from MIT in 2012 and M.S. in 2014.
 During his undergraduate years, Javier worked on ultrasound imaging hardware at the Computational Instrumentation Group and on biologically inspired robotics at the d’Arbeloff Laboratory.
 His research interests include machine design, manufacturing systems, and digital fabrication hardware.